neuralmagic/sparsezoo/README.md

 Read more about sparsification [here](https://docs.neuralmagic.com/main/source/getstarted.html#sparsification).

 Available via API and hosted in the cloud, the SparseZoo contains both baseline and models sparsified to different degrees of inference performance vs. baseline loss recovery.
-Recipe-driven approaches built around sparsification algorithms allow you to take the models as given, transfer-learn from the models onto private datasets, or transfer the recipes to your architectures.
+Recipe-driven approaches built around sparsification algorithms allow you to use the models as given, transfer-learn from the models onto private datasets, or transfer the recipes to your architectures.

 The [GitHub repository](https://github.com/neuralmagic/sparsezoo) contains the Python API code to handle the connection and authentication to the cloud.